Rex Ryan: 2010 season

 In the wild-card round, the sixth-seeded Jets beat the AFC South champion and third-seeded Colts 17–16 on January 8, 2011, at the Colts' home field, Lucas Oil Stadium, to qualify for the Divisional Playoffs.
 The following week, on January 16, they defeated the AFC East champion and first-seeded Patriots 28–21, ending New England's eight-game winning streak.
 The victory made the Jets the first team to win back-to-back road playoff games in consecutive seasons, and qualified them to advance to the AFC Championship Game for the second consecutive season, where they lost on the road to the AFC North champion Pittsburgh Steelers 24–19.
+The 2010 AFC Championship Game remains the last playoff game played by the Jets.

 2011 season

 The Jets opened their 2011 campaign with a 2–3 record, leading to discontent within their clubhouse.
 The team had begun to stray from its philosophy of consistently running the ball and began to pass more often, but the offense struggled with this adjustment.
 Wide receivers Plaxico Burress, Santonio Holmes, and Derrick Mason reportedly approached coach Ryan to question offensive coordinator Brian Schottenheimer's system.
 Ryan, meanwhile, had begun to isolate himself from the rest of the team as he became less "hands-on" and opted to have his assistants coach the players at their respective positions.
 Ryan attracted further attention to the team during a Sunday Night Football game against the New England Patriots when he responded to a heckling fan with an obscene remark and was fined $75,000 by the league.
 Despite struggling to an 8–7 record, the Jets still had the ability to attain a playoff berth if they won their regular season finale against the Miami Dolphins in combination with the outcome of three other games played that day.

 However, the discontent within the locker room and the team's overall struggles culminated with Holmes criticizing and arguing with teammates in the huddle against Miami.
 Holmes was benched in the fourth quarter while the Jets subsequently lost 19–17, ending their postseason pursuit.
 After the Jets finished the season with a disappointing 8–8 record, Ryan admitted to having lost the pulse of the team.
 Then free agent running back LaDainian Tomlinson remarked that Ryan's Super Bowl predictions had an adverse effect on the locker room by placing undue pressure on the players.
 Ryan conceded this point and announced that he would refrain from making such statements publicly in the future.